-The cost of the London Olympics and Paralympics will be £377m less than expected, according to the government.
+The cost of the London Olympics and Paralympics was £528m less than expected, according to the government.

-The combined budget for the two events was £9.29bn, but the projected cost is £8.92bn.
+The combined budget for the two events was £9.29bn, but the cost has been revised to £8.77bn.

-It is also returning temporary Games venues to their previous use and owners.
+Temporary Games venues are also being returned to their previous use and owners.